kyy1-cyy/kyy1-cyy/README.md

 # Hi, I'm katz 👋

 I’m a developer focused on creating standalone tools for the VR community.
-I like building things that make tech more accessible—like removing the need for a PC when managing your headset.
+I like building things that make tech more accessible.

 ### 📬 Contact Me
 Feel free to reach out if you want to collaborate on VR tools or just talk code!